otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Retrieving published Prekeys Values from a Prekey Service

-An entity asks the service for prekey ensembles from a particular party by sending a "Prekey Ensemble Query Retrieval message" for an specific identity, for example, `bob@xmpp.net`, and specific versions, for example, "45".
+An entity asks the service for prekey ensembles from a particular partipant by sending a "Prekey Ensemble Query Retrieval message" for an specific identity, for example, `bob@xmpp.net`, and specific versions, for example, "45".